stroudafk/disassembler/README.md

 - **Story:** allows users to share their EDC combinations
 - **Market:** Those who are interested in creating a program similar to one they already have.
 - **Scope:** centralize one portable tool for translating machine code into human-readable format (MIPS instructions)

+## Demos
+Drag and drop a txt file into the file field on the left.
+Don't have a txt file?
+Convert your object file to txt file using this C++ program.
+View MIPS instructions on the right. *Note that there currently is no implementation of pseudoinstructions.*

 ## Product Spec